VoTruongDanh/votruongdanh/README.md

 ---

-*Crafted with ❤️ and serious Vibe Coding energy in Vietnam* ☕
+*Crafted with ❤️ and maximum Vibe Coding energy in Vietnam* ☕

----

-**Made to stand out.**
-Copy → Paste → Commit.
-Your profile will instantly look like a senior developer’s.

-Want it **even more next-level**?
-Tell me and I’ll add:
-- Snake animation of your contributions
-- GitHub trophies
-- Dynamic streak stats
-- Typing animation header
-- Or completely new layout

-Just say the word.
-This version already feels way more premium — but I can push it further. 🚀